borntofrappe/python-scripts/medical-data-visualizer/README.md

 > create a chart that shows the value counts of the categorical features using seaborn's `catplot()`.

-In more details, the data should be split by 'cardio', so that there is one chart for each value (`0` and `1`).
-Moreover, the bar plot should consider the value counts for the following columns:
+In more details, the project asks to split the data according to the values in the 'cardio' column (`0`s and `1`s here as well).
+The idea is to have two adjacent bar charts, one for each value.

+Split by cardio, you should highlight the count, the number of observation for the following columns:

 - active
 - alco